mdraheim/mdraheim.github.io/_posts/2023-09-02-confluence-datacenter-managed-synchrony.markdown

 Atlassian may not support the setup but with a few tricks in overrides one can bend the chart to do it.
 In summary, we need

 * additional ports on the pod
-* env override to disable the disablement of managed synchrony
+* env override to disable the disabling of managed synchrony
 * additional configmap to put synchrony properties into synchrony-args.properties

 I will explain the relevant parts of the `diff -uw values.yaml overrides.yaml`.
 Chart and image version here is 8.5.0.
 The full overrides file is [here](https://gist.github.com/mdraheim/04812dd7fc5c97aeff2b83f128a204ac#file-confluence-dc-managed-synch-8-5-0-overrides-yaml){:target="_blank"}.
 Again, be warned that this is a testing configuration.
 In my overrides, all security things are disabled.